openstack/neutron/TESTING.rst

 ------------------

-There are three mechanisms for running tests: run_tests.sh, tox, and nose.
+There are three mechanisms for running tests: run_tests.sh, tox, and nose2.
 Before submitting a patch for review you should always ensure all test pass; a tox run is triggered by the jenkins gate executed on gerrit for each patch pushed for review.